ewsams/YOU_GOT_THIS/README.md

 ```

 ## Build and deploy the front end application

 1. First run the `ng build` command
 2. Next after the app has built run the `npm run deploy-frontend` command
+3. Make sure to install the aws-cli
+4. Also make sure to the elastic-beanstalk-cli as well

 ## Backend Node

 The following command will initialize the node backend to the elastic-beanstalk instance
 `eb init -p "Node.js" app.js`

 the following comand will deploy and rebuild the curren node application
 `eb deploy`

 ## Backend

 Both Ports for the Node and Python app need to be changed to 8081
 before deploying to Elastic Beanstalk

 --update the .env files and the application.py file if not correct.